pikasTech/pikadoc-en/docs/source/Demo 展示.md

 # Demo show

-I just want to use a microcontroller to run Python, I have to use a linux virtual machine + cross-compilation toolchain + command line to compile the micropython firmware, and I have to use the DfuSe tool to burn the firmware.
-After burning, I cannot use the C debugger to debug.
+I want to run a Python with a microcontroller, I have to use linux virtual machine + cross-compilation tool chain + command line compile micropython firmware, but also have to use the DfuSe tool to burn the firmware, burned also can not use the C debugger to debug.

-I want to expand my own C module, and I have to learn to use some macro functions that I don’t understand at all.
-I have to register it manually, and I have to write makeFile .
-After compiling, I still can’t debug C .
+I want to expand a C module of my own, but I have to learn to use some completely unintelligible macro functions, and I have to register them manually, and I have to write makeFile, and I can't debug C after compilation.

-I'm poor and can't afford STM32F4.
-I want to buy a **STM32F103C8T6** micropython development board.
-I searched Taobao and it seems that there is no one.
+I am poor, can not afford to buy STM32F4, want to buy a STM32F103C8T6 micropython development board, Taobao a search, seems not.

-Now C8T6 is also expensive, I still want to use **F0, use G0, and use domestic chip**, can I do it?
+Now the C8T6 is also expensive, I still want to use F0, use G0, with domestic chips, can it work?

-It seems that porting micropython to G0 is not very easy.
+It seems that it is not very easy to port micropython to G0.

-That?
+So?
 Is there another way to play?

-In other words, I want to **develop with Keil, debug with Keil, **I also want to use **the cheapest microcontroller, **and **developing C modules is very easy**.
+In other words, I want to develop with Keil, debug with Keil, and I want to use the cheapest microcontroller, and it's very easy to develop C modules.

-Can you play Python?
+This, can I play with Python?

 ![](assets/132941900-985ebc9e-fb65-48f6-8677-d3ebc65422ee.gif)

-Or, try PikaScript?
+How about trying PikaScript?

 What is PikaScript?

-PikaScript provides **Python** scripting support for **resource-constrained** MCUs that are **extremely easy to deploy and extend**. **Does not require an operating system**, can run **bare metal**, and **doesn't need a file system**.
+PikaScript provides extremely easy to deploy and extend Python scripting support for resource-constrained mcu.
+It doesn't require an OS, it runs bare metal, and it doesn't require a filesystem.

-PikaScript supports bare metal operation, at least can run in **RAM ≥ 4kB**, **FLASH ≥ 32kB** mcu, the recommended configuration is RAM ≥ 10kB, FLASH ≥ 64kB, such as stm32f103c8t6, ​​stm32g070RBT6 These are completely stress-free, even The recommended configuration has been met.
+PikaScript supports bare-metal operation, at least for mcu with RAM ≥ 4kB and FLASH ≥ 32kB, the recommended configuration is RAM ≥ 10kB and FLASH ≥ 64kB, such as stm32f103c8t6 and stm32g070RBT6, which have no pressure at all and even meet the recommended configuration.

-And supports IDE development such as **Keil, IAR, RT-Thread studio, segger embedded studio**, zero dependencies, zero configuration, out of the box, and easy to integrate into existing C projects.
+And support Keil, IAR, RT-Thread studio, segger embedded studio and other IDE development, zero dependencies, zero configuration, out-of-the-box, extremely easy to integrate into the existing C project.

-Having said so much, Liu Huaqiang has doubts.
-Do you think this script is familiar?

 ![](assets/1638666543673-423aafcb-0c29-49b3-8221-22fdc3c65199.png)

-I have a ~~fruit~~ script stall, can I buy your raw script eggs?

-Let's pick some demos for my brother to see.

 These are all demos of STM32G070RBT6.